What If Car Accident Injuries Don't Show Up Right Away?

 Concussions After a Car Accident

-Your brain is well-protected by your skull and surrounding fluid but, if you strike your head, or your body is violently jolted, your brain can contact the inside of your skull.
+Your brain is well-protected by your skull and surrounding fluid, but if you strike your head, or your body is violently jolted, your brain can contact the inside of your skull.
 If this happens during the course of a car accident, you could sustain a concussion.

 Concussions can be serious and long-lasting, and the symptoms don't often show up immediately.
 Disorientation or even loss of consciousness are obvious symptoms, but other signs of concussion can be more subtle, including: